rehanhaider/autoconfig/README.md

 This repository contains a script that automates the configuration of Windows and WSL.
 It installs the necessary software and tools for development and personal use.

 This is an opinionated configuration, suitable for people who use WSL2 for development and Windows for personal use.
+This is in part inspired by [Omakub](https://omakub.org/), a script that configures Ubuntu OS.

+I had Autoconfig for my own but thought others might find it useful as well.

 ## Usage